12awsomeman34/sphinx-JDLinker/README.md

 An advanced debug option is available that you may specify in your `conf.py` file.
 If enabled, the `javadoc_dump` option will dump all of the JavaDoc references into a `javadoc_dump.txt` file.
 It is highly recommended to keep this disabled in production!

+## Updating

+If there comes to be a time that the documentation project's JavaDoc links need to be updated, you may use [jdlinker-parser](https://github.com/12AwsomeMan34/jdlinker-parser) to help identify what needs to be updated.
+It will tell you what specific JavaDoc links that could not be found, as well as where the link was found.